HOW WE OPERATE & WHAT YOU CAN EXPECT

 We chose to work according to the law and to do things properly.
 This means that we are not only fully registered, but also that we pay all our taxes and licenses.

 Specifically, this means the following, amongst other things:

 - We pay for our own licenses.
-Most of these are yearly licenses that we need to obtain on top of our official registration, in order to get access to the profession of tour operator.
-These licenses can cost several thousands of dollars per year and there’s quite some tour operators or individuals that sell tours without them, by paying a small fee to use another company’s licenses.
-This means that your main contact officially doesn’t have the right to sell or organize your trip.
-Of course, you will usually not even be made aware of this and if all goes well, you might not notice any difference.
-But in case something goes wrong, you’ll usually have a hard time finding someone responsible and the company possessing the licenses will usually not be there to help you.
+Our registration as a tour business gives us the right to sell tours, but on top of that we need to buy yearly licenses that give us the right to also organize them.
+They can cost several thousands of dollars per year and there’s quite some tour operators that sell tours without them, by paying a small fee to use another company’s license.
+This is illegal and it means that your main contact officially doesn’t have the right to organize your trip.
+Of course, you will usually not even made aware of this and if all goes well, you might not notice any difference.
+But in case something goes wrong, you’ll usually have a very hard time finding someone responsible and the company possessing the licenses will usually not be there to assist you.
 With us, you won’t have that problem as we simply have our own licenses.
 We also don’t sell access to our licenses to other companies in order to make some extra money, as it’s simply not legal.

 The only exception are mountain climbs, as the license to organize these is only accessible to business that are fully owned by Tanzanians (and we think this isn’t a bad thing!).
 As we’re a registered tour business, we have the right to sell mountain climbs but due to our partly foreign owners, we have no access to the license that allows us to organize them.
 We therefore use a trusted and fully licensed local partner to organize our climbs and keep only a small part of the profit to cover our part of the work.
 This partner will organize your entire climb according to our conditions (so we don’t just (illegally) buy access to their license), and you won’t have any problems finding a person to speak to in case of any problems.